Eduard Uspensky: Biography

 Uspensky was born in Yegoryevsk, in Moscow Oblast into a Russian family.
 His father Nikolai Mikhailovich Uspensky came from the city of Yelets and was a distant relative of Tikhon Khrennikov.
 He served as a high-ranking official in the Central Committee of the Communist Party of the Soviet Union.
 Eduard's mother Natalia Alekseyevna Uspenskaya (nee Dzurova) was an engineering technologist from Vyshny Volochyok.
 She came from a merchantry social estate.
 Her paternal ancestors were Poles who were resettled in Russia after one of the Polish uprisings.

 In 1941 with the start of the war the family was evacuated to Siberia where they spent two years.
 They returned to Moscow later on.
 After graduating as an engineer, Uspensky earned his living by writing and producing animations.

 Besides writing and producing, Uspensky has enjoyed a professional role as a long-lasting figure in radio and television.
 He was among the founders of the longest-running Russian children's TV show Good Night, Little Ones! and the popular radio program Radio Nanny produced with the aim of featuring songs and humorous dialogue as integral elements of an educational radio program explaining concepts in grammar, mathematics, scientific subjects, and courteous behavior to children.

 From 1991 to 2016 he hosted the musical TV and radio talk show Ships Used to Enter Our Harbour where he and his guests recollected the so-called street folklore, which included Russian chanson and blatnaya pesnya.
 The songs were performed by both professional and amateur singers, politicians, actors and people of various occupations.

 In addition to children's books, Uspensky's creative output also includes plays and poems.

 Death

-Uspensky died of cancer on 14 August 2018 in his country house (Puchkovo village, part of Moscow's Troitsky Administrative Okrug).
-He was buried at the Troyekurovskoye Cemetery, plot 21.
+Uspensky was diagnosed with stomach cancer 10 years before his death, which later went into remission in 2011 after chemotherapy treatment.
+His cancer later re-emerged and he succumbed to it on 14 August 2018 in his country house (Puchkovo village, part of Moscow's Troitsky Administrative Okrug).
+He was buried at the Troyekurovskoye Cemetery.